 - The Hotel is 7 floors meaning if your room is not on one of the top floors, less likely for you to have a room with Boudhanath Stupa view but the good news is that garden and pool views are excellent as well.

 - While beautifully designed and offering all the amenities; toothbrush and toothpaste were missing.
 I can imagine that having them for all 208 rooms could be a problem when the hotel is running at full occupancy.
 However, I am positive it can be arranged upon request.

-- Hyatt is designed for tranquility and relaxing vibes.
-If you are looking for hustle and bustle of the city center, that will be approximately 25 minutes from the hotel.
+- Hyatt is designed for tranquillity and relaxing vibes.
+If you are looking for hustle and bustle of the city centre, that will be approximately 25 minutes from the hotel.